 Substitute palatal implants:

-Also known as the pillar technique, this operation is used to decrease or eliminate snoring and improve OSA.
-Tiny implants are implanted into the soft palate during this operation to dampen tissue vibration.
-Palatal implants are supposed to help you stop snoring by stiffening your soft palate.
+Also known as the pillar technique, this operation decreases or eliminates snoring and improves OSA.
+Tiny implants are implanted into the soft palate to dampen tissue vibration during this operation.
+Palatal implants help you stop snoring by stiffening your soft palate.
 This therapy is indicated for those who suffer from mild to severe sleep apnea.
 It is not suggested for those who suffer from severe sleep apnea or are obese.

-UPPP is a procedure that involves the removal of extra tissue from the throat in order to enlarge the airway.
-This may sometimes allow for easier passage of air down the throat when breathing, hence minimizing snoring.
-It may be performed using conventional surgical procedures or with the use of a laser, allowing for outpatient treatment.
-Numerous studies, including one from 2008 and another from 2014, have shown that UPPP or laser-assisted uvulopalatoplasty (LAUP) may be utilized to significantly reduce snoring intensity as determined by patient reports.
+UPPP is a procedure that involves the removal of extra tissue from the throat to enlarge the airway.
+This may sometimes allow for easier air passage down the throat when breathing, hence minimizing snoring.
+It may be performed using conventional surgical procedures or with a laser, allowing for outpatient treatment.
+Numerous studies, including one from 2008 and another from 2014, have shown that UPPP or laser-assisted uvulopalatoplasty (LAUP) may be significant due to snoring intensity as determined by patient reports.
 Certain studies, such as an earlier 1999 study, contained reports from bed partners.
 However, clinical patient follow-up indicates that the impact of these operations is not long-lasting.